People-Places-Solutions/floodmodeller-api/docs/source/user_guide/inp.rst

 .. code:: python

     # Print string representation of all units.
-    print(dat.junctions)
-    print(inp.raingauge)
+    print(inp.junctions)
+    print(inp.raingauges)

 Each individual unit class is somewhat unique in how they can be worked with in python.
 For each unit, the associated data can be accessed and edited via the unit's class attributes.
-For example, for a ``JUNCTION`` the the invet elevation can be accessed via the ``.elevation`` attribute:
+For example, for a ``JUNCTION`` the the invert elevation can be accessed via the ``.elevation`` attribute:

 .. code:: python